 Songs of Revolution

 The current global protest against racism and police brutality is nothing new - but this time, it seems we have reached a tipping point.
-The moment has been reached where there is a global call to action against discrimination, prejudice, racism and marginalisation of black people globally.
-The global outcry resulting from the blatant murder of George Floyd at the hands of four Minnesota police officers in broad daylight, has unleashed a denunciation of police atrocities against black and brown people world-wide that is unparalleled.
+The moment is now where there is a global call to action against discrimination, prejudice, racism and marginalisation of black people globally.
+The global outcry resulting from the blatant murder of George Floyd at the hands of four Minnesota police officers in broad daylight has unleashed a denunciation of police atrocities against black and brown people worldwide that is unparalleled.

 Jamaican Popular Music has always been at the forefront of rejecting all forms of oppression, police brutality, colonial aggression, racism and globalisation.
 Jamaica has led the way in condemning these evil actions, especially state brutality of Africans at home and abroad.

 Jamaican champions of liberation and economic empowerment have had a significant impact on the world.

 This advocacy goes back as far as Harry Belafonte, Louise Bennett, Claude McCay, Marcus Garvey Leonard Howell, St William Grant, Aggy Bernard, Prince Buster, Bob Marley, Burning Spear, Bounty Killa, Anthony B and Sizzla.